For a Swedish radio interview with Professor Biddle on the same subject, click here.

 When Walker stumbled upon this amazing collective burial he had rummaged among the bone stack, dismantled the primary burial and subsequently taken away much of the stonework of the walls.
 Biddle's careful reinvestigation found many items missed by the earlier delvers, including a fine iron axe, a sword blade, two large seaxes, a key, chisel, and five silver pennies, all minted between 872-4, and securely dating the deposit to the Viking occupation of Repton between 873-4.

 The central 'coffin' might well have been a slab-built cist, with the collective bones neatly stacked around it, completely filling up the wall space around the coffin.
 Heavy timber joists had then been laid on the tops of the cut-down walls to form a roof subsequently covered with flat slabs.
 The sunken structure had then been sealed by a low stone cairn, itself masked by a mound of pebbles which was edged by a kerb of upright stones.
 Careful clearing of the area around the rectangular barrow revealed four sunken pits which may have served for organic offerings; they were later filled with stones.
 Finally, at the southwest corner of the heap was a large pit containing four juvenile skeletons, one accompanied by a sheep's jaw.
+[Bone analysis shows that only one of these may have been local.]
 A square hole lined with upright stones on the south side of the hollow may have held a timber grave marker.
 The carefully-arranged interments must represent human sacrifices associated with the closing of the tumulus.

 The south-west pit containing the skeletons of the four young males sacrificed as part of the rituals associated with the closure of the barrow.
 The stone setting at centre left may have supported a wooden marker.
 Just to the right of the feet of the nearest skeleton are the jaws of a sheep.